farcaller/dracones-blockchain/client/raft-seal/README.md

-A manual sealing engine: the engine listens for rpc calls to seal blocks and create forks.
-This is suitable for a testing environment.
+A raft sealing engine.
+Forked off the manual sealing engine of substrate.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0